bitkeks/python-netflow-v9-softflowd/README.md

 assert p.flows[0].PROTO == 1  # ICMP flow
 ```

-In NetFlow v9, templates are used instead of a fixed set of fields (like PROTO).
+In NetFlow v9 and IPFIX, templates are used instead of a fixed set of fields (like `PROTO`).
 See `collector.py` on how to handle these.

 ## Using the collector and analyzer
 Since v0.9.0 the `netflow` library also includes reference implementations of a collector and an analyzer as CLI tools.